yonidahan/Tidy-Data-Course-Project/CodeBook.md

 ***

-Domain : time or frequency
+Domain (Unit) : time or frequency

 Measure : quantity of interest

-Aggregation : indicates how were the initial variables aggregated (mean, frequency mean and standard deviation) Dimension : X, Y and Z measurement in an Euclidean norm
+Aggregation : indicates how were the initial variables aggregated (mean, frequency mean and standard deviation)

+Dimension : X, Y and Z measurement in an Euclidean norm

 ***
 ***